accesio/aiousb-linux/README.md

 The source code in the samples directory is intended as a guide.
 The source code in the test directory is not intended for general use.

+## Using the library with NO_HOTPLUG
+It is possible to build the library without hotplug support by defining NO_HOTPLUG in the cmake command.
+This was done to address a known [Python issue](#hotplug-support-breaks-python)
+```bash
+cmake -DNO_HOTPLUG=y ..
+```
+When the library is built without hotplug support the behavior of calls to AiousbInit() after the first one will simulate a hotplug by checking for removed devices and then scanning for new ones.
+When the library is built with hotplug enabled (the default) then subsequent calls to AiousbInit() will return -EALREADY.

 # Known issues
 ## Hotplug support breaks Python
 Python support is limited, and in order to use it the cmake command must include -DNO_HOTPLUG when building the project.
-This means the devices that are detected during AiousbInit() will be what the library always thinks is there.
-```bash
-cmake -DNO_HOTPLUG=y ..
-```
+For more information on using the library in this mode see [here](#using-the-library-with-no_hotplug).

+Attempting to use the library in Python when hotplug support is enabled result in a failure when attempting to load the library.
+The `ctypes.CDLL('./libaiousb.so')` call will cause the program to crash.